edwardbaeg/dotfiles/README.md

 # dotfiles

-This is my neovim based terminal development setup.
+This is my neovim and terminal based development setup.
 Always a work progress!
 ![screenshot](assets/main.png)

 # Neovim